-Each student selects one Multidisciplinary option in an area related to film.
-This cluster represents the student's multidisciplinary concentration.

-Contribution to the programme: This cluster provides students with opportunities to explore topics in film or film industries from a variety of perspectives.
+Each student (in the BA Film Studies) selects ONE Multidisciplinary option in an area related to film.
+This cluster provides students with opportunities to explore topics in film or film industries from a variety of perspectives.
 Each multidisciplinary cluster consists of a range of courses that students select from.
 The programme thus optimizes students' choices and will enable them to tailor their programme to their interests and needs.

-Concentration Options:
+Multidisciplinary Concentration Options:

-Cluster (1): Cinematic and Audio-Visual Arts: This concentration allows students to explore the visual and audio/aural modes of communication from the perspectives of their creative content, their production, and their place in contemporary culture.
+Concentration (1): Cinematic and Audio-Visual Arts: This concentration allows students to explore the visual and audio/aural modes of communication from the perspectives of their creative content, their production, and their place in contemporary culture.